LedgerDomain/did-webplus/did-webplus/wasm/README.md

 ### Running Tests in Browser (Headless Mode)

+Note that the test VDR and VDG MUST be running in order for these tests to work.
+See above for instructions.
 From this directory (the did-webplus-wasm crate directory), run one of the following:

     WASM_BINDGEN_USE_BROWSER=1 wasm-pack test --chrome --headless --all-features
     WASM_BINDGEN_USE_BROWSER=1 wasm-pack test --firefox --headless --all-features